project-gemmi/gemmi/docs/analysis.rst

 * ``h_change`` is one of:

-  * HydrogenChange.None -- no change,
+  * HydrogenChange.NoChange -- no change,
   * HydrogenChange.Shift -- shift existing hydrogens to ideal (riding) positions,
   * HydrogenChange.Remove -- remove all H and D atoms,
   * HydrogenChange.ReAdd -- discard and re-create hydrogens in ideal positions,